letronghoangminh/ARPSpy/README.md

 ## Requirement
 - net-tools package
 - nmap
-- arpspoof (can be installed with dnsniff on Linux)
+- arpspoof (can be installed along with dnsniff package on Linux)

 ## Installation and Usage